AndreGrandberry/Destiny-Stat-Tracker-Frontend/README.md

 aesthetic fashion.
 Upon authorizing with Bungie.net, users are directed to the webpage where they can scroll through over 200 different

 stats for their Destiny 2 account.
 Please enjoy.
 Feedback is welcomed.
+The frontend here was created using React through Create React App and the backend was

+created using NodeJs, RedisStore, and PostgreSQL